kunalnagarco/jquery.peekABar/README.md

 ### cssClass

-Assign a Custom CSS class to the bar. **Overrides ALL styles passed as options**.
-For e.g. padding, backgroundColor etc.
+Assign a Custom CSS class to the bar.

 Type: `String`
 Default: `empty`